-Please note: paying the University Services Fee does not mean you have Health Insurance.
+Please note: paying the University Services Fee does not mean you have Health Insurance!
+For more information about health insurance, please click here.

 Your Parents’ Insurance Plan: Some students are covered under their parents' insurance plan as long as they are full-time students under the age of 26.
 You should encourage your parents to keep you on their plan, even if they ask you to contribute to the expense.